ramkrishnsaini/TotalPCCleaner/README.md

 TotalPCCleaner
 ==============

-This is demo application created from R&D purpose.
+This is demo application created for R&D purpose only.
+This does not belong to any organization.